 The option to purchase an Air New Zealand Skycouch for your journey will appear as part of the booking process.
 It’s similar to purchasing a seat in an exit row.

-We’ve provided a step by step guide to booking this product below, using an imaginary passenger on a Boeing 777-300ER, flying Auckland to London return:
+We’ve provided a step-by-step guide to booking this product below, using an imaginary passenger on a Boeing 777-300ER, flying from Auckland to London return:

 Step 1: Select your flights, ensuring that the Air New Zealand Skycouch is identified as available…

 Step 2: Work your way through the passenger and extras screens